 l.
 275, this begins a rather long paragraph that addresses more than one topic.
 Break up in to 2-3 paragraphs, emphasizing why you are estimating an asymptotic value for predicted length.
 I was a bit unsure of this, after the paper seems to say it would use a size at age data approach not estimated from models.

 A good point; we have softened some of the introductory language to indicate that we are using a combination of a “data-driven” and information theoretic approach.
-This section starting L272 is now broken into several paragraphs and now clarifies how asymptotic length is treated with the following: “We employed a stepwise exploration of whether estimates of L∞ were significantly different between detected regions using the method and generated from this ecosystem break using the entire, non-sub-sampled dataset.
+The section starting L272 is now broken into several paragraphs and now clarifies how asymptotic length is treated with the following: “We employed a stepwise exploration of whether estimates of L∞ were significantly different between detected regions using the method and generated from this ecosystem break using the entire, non-sub-sampled dataset.
 Asymptotic length was used to ease comparison between estimated values and those used in the current assessments.”

 l.
 307-311, I consider it poor style to write sentences that do nothing but point to a figure.
 Generally editors want you to make a point in a sentence that ends with the corresponding figure or table in parentheses at the end of the sentence, if only to keep things short and concise.